-- All breasts are uneven, after an augmentation this slight difference will be more noticable.
+- All breasts are uneven; after an augmentation this slight difference will be more noticeable.
 If there is a significant difference pre-operatively then I might need to put different sized implants in.
 A formal assessment of breast volume is performed when I take your 3D image.

-- Slightly reduced effectiveness of breast cancer screening, since an implant may hide breast tissue and tumours during a mammogram.
-With modern day imaging this is less of a concern.
+- Small reduction in the effectiveness of breast cancer screening as the implant could hide breast tissue and tumours.
+Modern imaging has made this far less of a concern.

 - Anaesthetist’s fee

 - Safe general anaesthetic at East Sydney Private Hospital

 - Surgical assistant’s fee